 One might assume that summer is the time for watersports in Lake Tahoe, and it is!
 However, fall is still a great time to go kayaking or paddleboarding in Tahoe.
 Not only is it still relatively warm out, but the lake is also free of boats, creating calm conditions that are ideal for kayaking and paddleboarding.

 Many of the tour companies are open through October as well.
-I highly recommend doing a tour with transparent kayak company Clearly Tahoe.
+I highly recommend doing a tour with a transparent kayak company Clearly Tahoe.
 They launch from multiple locations on the lake, but my favorite tour of theirs is the Bonsai Rock Tour, which takes you along the east shore.

 9. Mountain Biking